CrazyForks/react-devtools-plus/packages/react-devtools/OPEN_IN_EDITOR.md

 ## Supported Environments

 - ✅ **Vite**: Full support with automatic source injection and open-in-editor
-- ✅ **Webpack**: Source injection supported, open-in-editor requires additional setup
+- ✅ **Webpack**: Full support!
+Source injection and open-in-editor are both supported

+The Webpack implementation uses the `launch-editor` package to provide the same open-in-editor functionality as Vite.
+The middleware is automatically registered when using `webpack-dev-server`.

 ## Technical Details